• Skip to primary navigation

 • Carefully roll dough starting with one of the 12" ends and rolling tightly.
 Press the edge of the roll into the dough so that it sticks.

-• Cut the log, spacing your cuts about 1" apart.
+• Cut into 10 slices.
 If the log is not holding its shape well, transfer it to your freezer for about 10 minutes and then try to cut again (it should hold it's shape this way so you will have mostly round cinnamon rolls)

 • Place the reserved 2 Tbsp of butter into a 9" pie pan and set it in your preheating oven for a few minutes until the butter has melted.
 Remove from oven.